 “I played maybe five years at the House of Shields on New Montgomery Street,” Shifrin said.
 “Probably around 1995, Vernon drops by and we invite him to sit in.”

 Smiling, Shifrin continued, “I made sure to play above my everyday level.”

 “The drinkers were doing a lot of jabbering,” Shifrin said.
-“Vernon stopped and told them to cool it!”
+“Vernon stopped and told them something important is happening here!”